DeuceEFI/TBDML-12f-GPL/README.md

  * low cost
  * ease of assembly and prototyping (widely available through hole components only & simple programming interface for downloading firmware)
  * open-end SW interface with documented API for easy integration into debuggers and new standalone tools
- * easy SW migration under Linux {not quite there yet}
+ * easy SW migration under Linux {not quite there yet, these files are for Windows only}
  * support for at least one widely used debugger
  * modern and widely available interface for communicating with the computer (USB)
  * wide range of target MCU supply voltage (at least from 3.3V to 5V)